The Hawk's Nest

 The Hawk's Nest is a 1928 American film directed by Benjamin Christensen.
 It is believed to be lost.
 It was released by First National Pictures and stars husband and wife Milton Sills and Doris Kenyon.

 Plot

 The title of The Hawk's Nest comes from the speakeasy around which most of the action revolves.
-Two bootleggers, played by Milton Sills and Mitchell Lewis, quarrel over a dancer (Doris Kenyon) while a political assassination plot.
+Two bootleggers quarrel over a dancer while a political assassination plot.